Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

 report.print_loss_history()
 report.compare_appr_with_analytical()
 ```

 **Example 2**.
 Simple system of 2 ODEs.
 Here we also specify an approximation
-so that it satisfies the boundary conditions and we don't have to specify them exmplicitly.
+so that it satisfies the boundary conditions, and we don't have to specify them exmplicitly.
 $$x'= -y $$
 $$y' = x + cos(t) $$
 $$x(0) = 0$$